DCC-BS/common-ui.bs.js/README.md

 ### Configuration Properties

 - **path** (string, optional): Path to the directory containing changelog files.
 This path is resolved relative to your project root.
-The changelog files should be markdown files with JSON frontmatter containing `title`, `version`, and `published_at` fields.
+The changelog files should be markdown files with YAML frontmatter containing `title`, `version`, and `published_at` fields.

 #### Example Changelog Directory Structure